API-Skeletons/doctrine-orm-graphql/README.md

 -------

 The roots of this project go back to May 2018 with https://github.com/API-Skeletons/zf-doctrine-graphql; written for Zend Framework 2.
 It was migrated to the framework agnostic https://packagist.org/packages/api-skeletons/doctrine-graphql but the name of that repository was incorrect because it did not specify ORM only.
 So this repository was created and the others were abandoned.

+This was written for etreedb.org.
+For more history on this project, see [tomhanderson.com](https://tomhanderson.com).

 License